-- 3.4.37 In November 2016 Cabinet approved the establishment of five community hubs across the borough at Christian Street, Tramshed, Bow, Granby Hall and Raines House. - 3.4.38 Consistent charging applies to all the community hubs, with lower rates for local residents, community groups and charities than for commercial hire.
-Higher rates are charged for use outside core hours, being weekday evenings and weekends.
-Core hours are 8:30am to 5pm weekdays.
-Where additional services are required as part of the hire or the group using the space is greater than 70, additional charges will apply for other buildings, the council has benchmarked charges with other venue suppliers in each locality. - 3.4.39 There are discounts provided for regular bookings of at least 12 weeks (20%) or for more than four hours (15%).
+3.4.37 Consistent charging applies to all the community hubs, with lower rates for local residents, community groups and charities than for commercial hire.
+Higher rates are charged for use at peak times.
+Discounts are available for regular bookings.
+Where community hubs have been difficult to let, rates for 2021/22 have been reduced to encourage greater take up.
+Where additional services are required as part of the hire or the group using the space is greater than 70, additional charges will apply for other buildings, the council has benchmarked charges with other venue suppliers in each locality.